-Potentially hazardous development such as service stations that can comply with their license and conditions of consent, may be permitted within the Special Activation Precincts.
-Environmental Planning Policy No 33 - Hazardous and Offensive Development (SEPP 33) will continue to apply.
-As reported by Sherpa Consulting (2022), the preferred location for higher risk (potentially hazardous industries) users is the western catchment, with a transition to lower risk industries in the east and north of the SAP.
-Consultation with the NSW RFS and preparation of a performance based solution will be required.
+Potentially hazardous development such as service stations or electricity generating works that can comply with their license and conditions of consent, may be permitted within the Special Activation Precincts.
+State Environmental Planning Policy (Resilience and Hazards) 2021 will continue to apply.
+Consultation with the NSW RFS and preparation of a performance-based solution will be required.